 You've Been Spotted!

 Congratulations!
-If you are visiting this page that means that you have been given one of our ‘You’ve been spotted’ postcards from a member of Northern Ballet.
+If you are visiting this page it means that you have been given one of our ‘You’ve been spotted’ cards from a member of Northern Ballet.

 This means that we think that you have talent and potential to excel in dance.